 Can You Cut Or Bend A Flame Sensor?
 Should You?

 A flame sensor can be cut or bent.
-To make sure that the end of the sensor rod is positioned more appropriately in the pilot light, you can give it a small bend (about 20 degrees).
+To ensure that the sensor rod's end is positioned more appropriately in the pilot light, you can give it a slight bend (about 20 degrees).
 However, be careful to avoid damaging the ceramic insulation in any way.
 The burners will have a more reliable ignition as a result of this.

-By bending the flame sensor, the flame rods will be arranged in such a way that one end of each flame rod is in direct contact with the flame of the burner, while the other end of each flame rod is connected to the ignition board of the furnace.
-To cut a flame sensor, you need a side cutter, hacksaw, or bolt cutter.
+By bending the flame sensor, the flame rods will be arranged so that one end of each flame rod is in direct contact with the flame of the burner, while the other end of each flame rod is connected to the ignition board of the furnace.
+You need a side cutter, hacksaw, or bolt cutter to cut a flame sensor.

 A flame sensor can be found inside the furnace.
 It identifies and verifies whether or not the furnace is ablaze with a flame from within.
 It performs its function by determining whether or not the furnace contains an active flame.
 When the flame is detected by the sensor and the furnace is operating normally, the heating process continues.